Shelly-sandy ware: History

 Shelly-sandy ware was first produced in the Greater London area between 1085 and 1108 AD.
 The introduction of the mixed sand and shell ware was the beginning of a movement away from purely shell-tempered wares towards entirely sand tempered wares.
 The shell-and-sand tempered wares produced during this time period developed in parallel with London-type wares, primarily London greyware (LOGR).
 After 1140 AD, SSW became the most abundant pottery available in London, and continued to be produced until 1220 AD.
 The source of shelly-sandy ware has not been determined, but the distribution of the pottery was primarily concentrated in London and the surrounding areas.

 Description

 Fabrics

 Shell-tempered wares in medieval Britain include three fabric groups: entirely shell-tempered, shell-and-sand tempered, and sand-with-shell tempered.
 Shelly-sandy ware is defined as both shell-and-sand tempered and sand-with shell tempered wares.
 Shelly-sandy ware produced in the Greater London area was typically created with both quartz sand and ground-up shell or whole shell as temper.
 The fabric is generally dark grey in colour with brown oxidised surfaces.
 Undefined shell is the most common shell type found in shelly-sandy ware.
-Oyster shell is also common and a specimens of gastropods have been identified in some pottery fragments.
+Oyster shell is also common and specimens of gastropods have been identified in some pottery fragments.
 The shells are often worn down and stained light brown.